Skip to content

 What this function does:

-• Calculates total: All completed messages in the conversation
+• Calculates total completed messages in the conversation

-• Calculates remembered: How many messages fit in the current window
+• Calculates remembered messages that fit in the current window

-• Calculates forgotten: How many messages have been forgotten
+• Calculates forgotten messages that have been forgotten

 body: JSON.stringify({